7.3 HR Technology, Digital Transformation, and Data Governance

 Key Takeaways

-HR technology includes systems and tools used to manage workforce data, transactions, talent processes, analytics, employee communication, and decision support.
-At the SHRM-SCP level, a technology recommendation is not judged by whether the tool sounds modern.
-It is judged by whether the solution improves a business process while controlling risk and adoption barriers.
+HR technology spans the systems used to manage workforce data, transactions, talent processes, analytics, communication, and decision support.
+The core platform is the Human Resource Information System (HRIS) or, at enterprise scale, a Human Capital Management (HCM) suite (for example, Workday, SAP SuccessFactors, or Oracle HCM) that holds the system of record for employee data, payroll inputs, benefits, talent, and reporting.
+At the SHRM-SCP level, a technology recommendation is judged not by whether the tool sounds modern but by whether it improves a business process while controlling risk and adoption barriers.

-A common exam trap is implementing software before clarifying the process.
-If performance management is inconsistent because goals are unclear, a new platform may simply automate confusion.
-If workforce data is unreliable, an analytics dashboard may create faster but less credible decisions.
-HR should diagnose process quality, data definitions, stakeholder needs, and governance before approving a major system change.
+The most common exam trap is implementing software before clarifying the process.
+If performance management is inconsistent because goals are unclear, a new platform simply automates confusion; if workforce data is unreliable, an analytics dashboard produces faster but less credible decisions.
+HR must diagnose process quality, data definitions, stakeholder needs, and governance before approving a major system change.

 Technology Decision Factors